Free

 The ancient art of calligraphy and the noble art of boxing are an unlikely pairing, but they share a surprising amount of common ground.
 This free exhibition explores connections between the two disciplines through the eyes of a group of British South Asian Muslim men living in Bradford today.

 Razwan Ul-Haq is an acclaimed calligrapher and one-time boxing trainee.
 Tasif Khan is a world champion boxer and founder of Bradford’s Tasif Khan Community Boxing Academy.
-Together with boxers and trainers from the Academy (including Nissar Hussain, Head Coach & Sohail Ahmed, Trustee), they’ve chosen a selection of rare items from the British Library’s Arabic and Urdu collections, and from the collections of Bradford District Museums & Galleries – from ninth-century calligraphy to extraordinary contemporary work.
+Together with boxers and trainers from the Academy, including head coach Nissar Hussain and trustee Sohail Ahmed, they’ve chosen a selection of rare items from the British Library’s Arabic and Urdu collections, and from the collections of Bradford District Museums & Galleries – from ninth-century calligraphy to extraordinary contemporary work.

 Fighting to Be Heard also features the men’s personal stories and their reactions to the collections – offering fascinating new perspectives on these objects.